syndesi-project/Syndesi/Notes.md

 The protocol is specified by the device itself, if multiple protocols are available for a particular device, a method is implemented to choose (or take a default one)

+## Notes 18.07.2023

+new-structure and sync branches are considered close, development will continue on main